sajjanparida/DS-Algorithms/README.md

-# DS-Algorithms
+## DS-Algorithms

-This Repository will contain all different programs that I practice on my local machine and not GFG, LeetCode.
+This repository contains the various programs that I practice on my local machine and not on GFG or LeetCode.

+---

 Below are topics which are covered in this repository

-1.Array
+#### Array
-(a) Given a list of integers, Calculate the maximum of the subarray from the given array
+- [x] Given a list of integers, calculate the maximum of the subarray from the given array